asjohnston-asf/se-tim-2018/README.md

    cd se-tim-2018
    ```

 1. Register a new application in Earthdata Login.
 Note your new app's <client_id> and <app_password>.
+Use any placeholder URL for the Redirect URL field; we'll update that later.

    - [How To Register An Application](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application)